My practical tips on what to pack for a trip to Prague in 2023 with suggestions on what to bring depending on what season you are visiting.

 prague opera & Theatre dress code

-Although there is no written dress code, most Czech people still dress up when they go to the theatre or opera, including black suits, long dresses and high heels, but it’s becoming more common to dress casually.
+Although there is no written dress code (only suggested ‘smart dress’), most Czech people still dress up when they go to the theatre or opera, including black suits, long dresses and high heels, but it’s becoming more common to dress casually.

 Twenty years ago you would get stern looks if you arrived at the theatre in jeans, but these days things are more relaxed.

-If you have the Prague Opera or Theatre on your itinerary, think about bringing some smart clothes and shoes with you.
+If you have the Prague Opera or the National Theatre on your itinerary, think about bringing some smart clothes and shoes with you.

 These days, I usually spend more time walking around Prague and the countryside than attending posh events, so I usually bring something with me that I can dress up with nice jewellery, rather than bring separate dress and shoes just for the theatre.